The Pom Shi is a hybrid mix of the Pomeranian and the Shiba Inu.

 He can be nippy, and it is highly recommended that he be socialized as early in his life as possible to moderate this trait.
 He is a barker, which can be a big issue if you live in a noise restricted area.

 He has a yappy type of bark and will willingly bark at strangers or anyone who approaches.
-He will also bark at anything that is unusual.
+He will also bark at anything unusual.

 While these are good qualities for those interested in the watchdog type of doggy family member, it may need a lot of positive training to curb this for those who need to respect a noise level limitation.